 Written by Don Schultz, trueCABLE Technical Manager, BICSI INST1, INSTC, INSTF, Fluke Networks CCTT

 So, here you are with your brand-new shiny tools and Ethernet cable and want to start installing it.
 You made sure to purchase thousands of feet of ultra-high-quality stranded copper cable and have every intention of running it to 800 feet.
 What could go wrong?
 If you hear the train getting into a wreck outside your window, that is exactly what you will hear when you go through the pains of installing the wrong cable type and expecting it to work properly.
-Take back the bulk stranded copper stuff.
-You need solid copper conductors for structured cable (also called permalink).

 What is the difference between solid vs. stranded ethernet cable?
 Doesn’t copper = copper?
 Yes and no. Yes, copper is good.
 CCA or Copper Clad Aluminum is bad, which this article explains: Check Your Specs, CCA is Different from Solid Copper.

 Another significant difference between solid and stranded copper is how they are terminated in the field.
 Solid copper is best terminated with IDC style terminations such as keystone jacks, patch panels, and field termination plugs.
 8P8C (aka RJ45) connectors are typically only used on factory pre-made stranded copper patch cords, but there are some exceptions.
 See Choosing the Right Termination - Keystone Jack vs RJ45 Connector vs Field Termination Plug.